-Due to the proximity of works to several European Sites, BEAR Scotland produced a Habitats Regulations Appraisal (HRA) to assess potential effects of the proposed resurfacing works on these sites.
-The HRA concluded that works would not result in any Likely Significant Effects (LSE) on the qualifying features of the River Tay SAC, Rannoch Lochs SPA, and Rannoch Moor SAC due to the distance of works from the sites, lack of in-stream works, and implementation of good practice measures to prevent pollution.
-However, LSE could not be ruled out for species within Rannoch Moor SAC or Glen Etive and Glen Fyne SPA, and an Appropriate Assessment was carried out.
-No Adverse Effects on Site Integrity (AESI) were identified.
+Due to the proximity of works to the River Tay SAC, BEAR Scotland produced a Habitats Regulations Appraisal (HRA) to assess potential effects of the proposed resurfacing works.
+The HRA concluded that works would not result in any Likely Significant Effects (LSE) on the majority of the qualifying features of the River Tay SAC, due to the distance of works from the site, lack of in-stream works, and implementation of good practice measures to prevent pollution.
+However, LSE could not be ruled out for one qualifying feature within River Tay SAC and an Appropriate Assessment was carried out.
+Due to the lack of resting places identified during the survey and with measures in place to reduce the effects of construction noise and lighting, no Adverse Effects on Site Integrity (AESI) were identified as a result of works.

-All works will be restricted to the A82 carriageway surface and will not entail any instream works or vegetation clearance.
+All works will be restricted to the A85 carriageway and will not entail any vegetation clearance in-stream works within natural waterbodies.
 There are no significant earthworks associated with the scheme, and the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce invasive non-native species (INNS), invasive native perennials, or injurious flowering plant species.

 Activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-However, works are restricted to the A82 carriageway and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A82.
-The scheme is of short duration (8 nights) and will be undertaken on a rolling programme.
+However, works are restricted to the A85 carriageway and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A85.
+The scheme is of short duration and will be undertaken on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore considered to be low.